ccarner/COMP90082-RS-2021/backend/README.md

 There are 3 options currently: `development`, `production`, and `test`.
 Where production mode is used for running the release version of the system
 #### How to switch?
 ### Windows:
-in cmd, give command set NODE_ENV=development
+in cmd, give command set NODE_ENV=value. where value can be development, production, or test

 ### Linux, MacOS:
-in terminal, use export NODE_ENV= value. where value can be development, production, or test
+in terminal, use export NODE_ENV=value. where value can be development, production, or test

 #### Running integration test for the backend system